hashicorp/faas-nomad/README.md

 ![](images/grafana_add_datasource.png)

 Configure the options as shown ensuring that the URL points to the location of your Prometheus server.
 The next step is to add a dashboard to view the data from the OpenFaaS gateway and provider.
-A simple dash can be found at  `grafana\faas-dashboard.json`, let’s add this to Grafana.
+A simple dash can be found at  `grafana\faas-dashboard.json`, let's add this to Grafana.
 Clicking the `Import` button from the `Dashboards` menu will pop up a box like the one below.
 Choose the file for the example dashboard and press import.

 ![](images/grafana_dashboard.png)